 Stanley Kubrick approached Hamilton in 1966 to create unique timepieces for his new, futuristic film, '2001: A Space Odyssey'.
 The Hamilton design team provided him with a wristwatch and a desk clock that proved almost as iconic as the film itself.

-The Pulsar made waves as the world’s first digital electronic watch.
-The display was created using LEDs activated by a button on the side of the solid gold case.
+The Pulsar, the world’s first digital watch, is launched to the public changing the way the we tell time forever.
+The display was created using LEDs activated by a button on the side of its solid gold case.
 Hamilton produced only 400 pieces, which sold for $2,100, more than the price of a car at the time.

-Hamilton's close relationship with Hollywood intensified with appearances on the wrists of characters in major movies including 'Men in Black', 'Lethal Weapon 4', 'Independence Day', 'The Talented Mr. Ripley' and 'Die Hard' to name but a few.
+Hamilton's close relationship with Hollywood intensified in the 1990s with appearances on the wrists of characters in major movies including 'Men in Black', 'Lethal Weapon 4', 'Independence Day', 'The Talented Mr. Ripley' and 'Die Hard' to name a few.

-Hamilton began our partnership with leading aerobatic pilot and official brand ambassador, Nicolas Ivanoff, and became heavily involved in the exhilarating worlds of air racing and aerobatics with the Red Bull Air Race and the Swiss Aerobatic Association.
+Hamilton partnered with leading aerobatic pilot and official brand ambassador, Nicolas Ivanoff, and became heavily involved in the exhilarating worlds of air racing and aerobatics with the Red Bull Air Race and the Swiss Aerobatic Association.

 Hamilton hosted the very first Hamilton Behind the Camera Awards in Hollywood to celebrate the heroes who work behind the scenes.
-The recognition of the off-screen talent was underlined by the presentation of the awards by top movie actors and directors.
+Our recognition of off-screen talent was underlined by the presentation of the awards by top movie actors and directors.